 In practice...

-I make suggestions, if and when you invite them, that may be helpful to your spiritual growth.
+• I make suggestions, if and when you welcome them, that may be helpful to your spiritual growth.

 I also serve as empathic presence for you.
 I’ve been a hospital chaplain, a hospice worker, and a disaster spiritual care volunteer.
 By way of my own experience or that of those I’ve cared for, I’m intimately familiar with many of the challenges that can affect one’s spirituality.
-These include institutional (religious) conditioning, illness, LGBTQ issues, major life changes, profound losses, compassion fatigue, aging, dying, death, and grief, among others.
+These include institutional (religious) conditioning, illness, LGBTQ issues, unwanted professional changes, caretaker (compassion) fatigue, and the loss of loved ones, among others.

 Want to know more?

-Here’s my Bio.
-Here’s more about my Spiritual Direction practice.
-For a broader overview of spiritual direction, read Spiritual Direction Unveiled.
-Click here for Testimonials from current and past directees and spiritual coaching clients.
+Here's my Bio.
+Here's more about my Spiritual Direction practice.
+If you're new to this work, read What Is Spiritual Direction?
+Click here for Testimonials from current and past directees and life coaching clients.

 I earned my doctoral degree, which focused primarily on human potential development, at the Union Institute in Cincinnati, OH.